The Game Awards 2022: Stage interruption

-After Elden Ring was announced as the Game of the Year winner, a male individual followed the developers on stage and waited while they gave their speech.
-As music began to play after director Hidetaka Miyazaki's speech, the individual approached the microphone and said "I want to thank everybody and say I think I want to nominate [sic] this award to my Reformed Orthodox [sic] (Note: Reform Jews and Orthodox Jews are distinct groups.
-The individual claimed to name both groups to avoid secluding one.) rabbi Bill Clinton. [sic] (Note: Bill Clinton is a Baptist.)
+After Elden Ring was announced as the Game of the Year winner, an audience member, Matan Even, followed the developers on stage and waited while they gave their speech.
+As music began to play after director Hidetaka Miyazaki's speech, Even approached the microphone and said "I want to thank everybody and say I think I want to nominate [sic] this award to my Reformed Orthodox [sic] (Note: Reform Jews and Orthodox Jews are distinct groups.
+Even claimed to name both groups to avoid secluding one.) rabbi Bill Clinton. [sic] (Note: Bill Clinton is a Baptist.)
 Thank you, everybody." in a thick Israeli accent.
-During the 13-second speech, The Washington Post observed Keighley waving for security; security escorted the individual off stage and Keighley ended the show as planned.
-Minutes later, Keighley said the individual had been arrested; the Los Angeles Police Department later said no arrest was made but the individual had been detained and questioned at the venue by on-site police and security before being transported to a local police station.
+During the 13-second speech, The Washington Post observed Keighley waving for security; security escorted Even off stage and Keighley ended the show as planned.
+Minutes later, Keighley said Even had been arrested; the Los Angeles Police Department later said no arrest was made but Even had been detained and questioned at the venue by on-site police and security before being transported to a local police station.
 The event received immediate attention by news outlets and on social media; a model of Clinton was modded into Elden Ring.
 Several journalists criticized the ambush and noted it presented potential danger to the Elden Ring developers and overshadowed their award.
-The Game Awards digitally removed the individual when sharing an image of Miyazaki's speech on Twitter.
+The Game Awards digitally removed Even when sharing an image of Miyazaki's speech on Twitter.

-Subsequent reports identified the individual as a 15-year-old who had premeditated the stunt with his friends.
+Subsequent reports identified Even as a 15-year-old who had premeditated the stunt with his friends.
 Reports emerged that he had a history of publicly expressing support for the Hong Kong protests at NBA matches and BlizzCon in 2019 and had appeared twice on InfoWars, an American far-right talk show, whose host Owen Shroyer described him as "one of the young stars of the conservative movement".
 He spoke without an Israeli accent during these appearances.
-The individual's InfoWars appearance and choice of shoewear at The Game Awards—Adidas Yeezy by Kanye West, who had recently made multiple antisemitic public statements—led to speculation that his interruption was promoting antisemitic tropes.
+Even's InfoWars appearance and choice of shoewear at The Game Awards—Adidas Yeezy by Kanye West, who had recently made multiple antisemitic public statements—led to speculation that his interruption was promoting antisemitic tropes.
 In subsequent interviews, he refused to break character but claimed to be Jewish, said to have recently attained an Israeli accent, denied being a fan of InfoWars, and disagreed with West's political views.
 He claimed his statement "wasn't intended to be a dog whistle for far-right conspiracies".
-Journalists described him as a "troll", "prankster", and "shitposter"; Bloomberg Newss Jason Schreier said the individual was "almost certainly a Jewish prankster" based on his understanding of Hebrew.
+Journalists described him as a "troll", "prankster", and "shitposter"; Bloomberg Newss Jason Schreier said Even was "almost certainly a Jewish prankster" based on his understanding of Hebrew.
 Digital Trendss Giovanni Colantonio found the moment a poetic representation of the show itself: "a fan overshadowing the people who we were supposed to be celebrating".
 The incident led to increased security the following year.